Quantum communication on the bosonic loss-dephasing channel: Anti-degradability

 This however does not mean that we have found a two-extension of $C^{(r)}_{AB}$, because the above operator is not necessarily a state --- it may fail to be positive semi-definite.
 It \emph{is} a state, however, whenever $H^{(A_{\lambda,\gamma})}$ is a quantum channel, i.e.~when the infinite matrix $A_{\lambda,\gamma}$ is positive semi-definite, in formula $A_{\lambda,\gamma}\geq 0$.
 Therefore, a sufficient condition on the anti-degradability of $\pazocal{N}_{\lambda,\gamma}$ is that $A_{\lambda,\gamma} \geq 0$.

 The rest of the proof consists in showing that under condition~(ii) one indeed finds $A_{\lambda,\gamma}\geq 0$.
 This is not straightforward to check, because $A_{\lambda,\gamma}$ is an \emph{infinite} matrix, and it cannot be diagonalised analytically nor numerically.
 To by-pass this last hurdle we employ the theory of diagonally dominant matrices, and in particular the statement that if a matrix $A$ is such that $a_{nn} - \sum_{m:\,m\neq n} |a_{mn}|\geq 0$ for all $n$, then necessarily $A\geq 0$~\cite[Chapter 6]{HJ1}.
-We demonstrate that if $\lambda$ and $\gamma$ satisfy condition~(ii), then $A_{\lambda,\gamma}$ satisfies this condition, which establishes that $A_{\lambda,\gamma}\geq 0$ and hence concludes the proof~\cite{Note1}. \end{proof}
+We demonstrate that if $\lambda$ and $\gamma$ satisfy condition~(ii), then $A_{\lambda,\gamma}$ satisfies this condition, which establishes that $A_{\lambda,\gamma}\geq 0$ and hence concludes the proof.
+For a more detailed proof, please refer to Theorem~\ref{main-result} in the Appendix. \end{proof}